Afrikaans Translation Services:

 Afrikaans Translation Services

-We offer a unique depth of subject-matter expertise via our Advanced Scientific Knowledge network (ASKnetwork™) and globalization know-how for companies in the Aerospace & Defense, Chemical, Clinical Research, Energy, Healthcare, Industrial Manufacturing, Medical Device, Pharmaceutical, Technology and related industries.
-Our ASKnetwork™ of over 5,000 specialists comprises multilingual engineers, doctors and scientists working in over 75 countries on 5 continents.
+We deliver unparalleled subject-matter expertise through our Advanced Scientific Knowledge network (ASKnetwork™) and deep globalization experience, helping companies in Aerospace & Defense, Chemical, Clinical Research, Energy, Healthcare, Industrial Manufacturing, Medical Device, Pharmaceutical, Technology, and related industries succeed worldwide.
+Our ASKnetwork™ includes over 5,000 specialists—multilingual engineers, doctors, and scientists—who operate across 75 countries on five continents.

-At Language Scientific, we are driven by the mission to set the new Standard of Quality for technical translation and localization.
-It is this mission that drives our success and sets us apart as a company.
-When you need precise global communication, Language Scientific is the clear choice.
+At Language Scientific, we are committed to setting a new Standard of Quality in technical translation and localization.
+This dedication fuels our success and distinguishes us as an industry leader.
+When accurate global communication is essential, Language Scientific stands as the trusted choice.

-Afrikaans is an official language of South Africa and is spoken as a minority language in Namibia.
-There are approximately 20 million native speakers of Afrikaans with most native speakers living in southern Africa.
-There are Afrikaans speaking communities on a smaller scale living in countries such as Australia, Canada, United States and the United Kingdom.
-South Africa is a very diverse linguistic culture as there are eleven official languages of South Africa, including Afrikaans.
-The culture has varied significantly in the past century, as South Africa declared English and Dutch as the first two official languages.
+Afrikaans is not only an official language of South Africa but also a recognized minority language in Namibia.
+With approximately 20 million native speakers, the majority reside in southern Africa.
+However, Afrikaans-speaking communities have also established themselves in countries such as Australia, Canada, the United States, and the United Kingdom.
+Additionally, South Africa boasts a highly diverse linguistic landscape, with Afrikaans being one of eleven official languages.
+Over the past century, this diversity has expanded significantly.
+Initially, South Africa recognized only English and Dutch as official languages, but the linguistic landscape has since evolved to include a broader range of languages.

 • Australia